Abanda, Alabama

 Abanda is a census-designated place and unincorporated community in Chambers County, Alabama, United States.
 Its population was 133 as of the 2020 census.

 History

-Abanda was founded when the Atlanta, Birmingham and Atlantic Railroad (ABandA) was extended to that point.
+Abanda was founded when the Atlanta, Birmingham and Atlantic Railroad (AB&A) was extended to that point and was named after the acronym.
 A post office was established at Abanda in 1908 and operated until its discontinuation in 1956.

 Demographics

 Abanda first appeared as a census-designated place (CDP) in the 2010 U.S. census.